 📌 The Reality: Why Manual Entries are a Trap

-While digital CPPS (through Mobile Banking, SMS, Internet Banking) is secure, manual confirmation forms at branches have become a weak link.
-Fraudsters now use forged signatures on the CPPS forms themselves to authorize fake cheques.
-Once a banker enters this in good faith, the fraud becomes "system-approved," and the frontline staff is unfairly held accountable for the loss.
+While digital CPPS (Mobile Banking, SMS, and Internet Banking) is inherently secure, manual confirmation forms submitted at branches have become a critical weak link.
+Fraudsters now exploit this by forging signatures on physical CPPS forms to authorize fraudulent cheques.
+Once a banker processes these in good faith, the fraud becomes "system-approved," and the frontline staff is often held unfairly accountable for the resulting loss.

 📌 A Path Forward: The Self-Service CPPS Kiosk